 Note: Fields involved in a dependency cannot be deleted from the Lead Fields section.
 The following error message appears if you do so.

 Step 4: Checking The Dependency Fields In The Form

 After adding the dependent fields in the required form, you can verify if it is applied.
-To do this, refer to: Check Dependency Fields in a Form.
+A dependent field will be denoted by the icon.